Norinot/sarayszonyeghaz/README.md

 2. Open your browser and navigate to `http://localhost:4200/`

 ## Backend Requirements:
+1. To start the backend you need to have the latest version of [Node.js and npm](https://nodejs.org/en/download/).

+## Running the backend:
+You have a few options such as:

+1. `npm run build`: this script compiles your TypeScript code to JavaScript using the TypeScript compiler (tsc).
+The compiled JavaScript files will be output to the `dist` directory.
+2. `npm start`: This script runs the compiled JavaScript code with Node.js.
+3. `npm run dev`˙: This script starts the server in development mode using `nodemon`, which will automatically restart the server whenever you make changes to the source code.

 ## Branch rules:
 1. No direct pushes into main branch